airnativeextensions/nativeextensions-documentation/docs/flurry/analytics-sessions.md

 ---
 title: Analytics Sessions
-sidebar_label: Analytics Sessions
+sidebar_label: Sessions
 ---

 A session represents a single use of the application, so you should start and end a session each time your application is activated.
 Make sure you only add the activation handler after you've initialised the Flurry extension, or else implement a check to make sure this process has been performed.

 ```actionscript
 var config:FlurryAnalyticsConfig = new FlurryAnalyticsConfig();